According to Allied Market Research’s report, the global cosmetics market is expected to reach $463.5 billion by 2027.

 Providing these personalized brand experiences to your loyal consumers leads them to advocate for your brand and increase positive word of mouth.

 #6.
-Increase engagement at trade fairs and exhibitions
+Leverage QR Codes for beauty brands to increase engagement at trade fairs and exhibitions

 Trade fairs and exhibitions open up the perfect opportunities to showcase your beauty products, interact with potential consumers, and network with industry partners.